Studying with a disability

 More information & contact

 Want to learn more?
 If you have any questions about studying with a functional disability, you can always talk to one of our student counsellors.
-Here you will find an overview of student counsellors for every degree programme.
+Send an email to email@example.com.
+You will then be put in contact with the student counsellor of your (future) degree programme.
 Download our flyer Customised study here.

 (Dis)Ability Network (DIN)